 The Bunyip State Park offers a variety of trails for walking or hiking which range from easy to moderate in difficulty.

-Bunyip State Park Camping & Walking Trail Map
+Bunyip State Park Camping Spots, 4WD Walking & Hike Trail Map, VIC

 In 2009, the Black Saturday bush fires destroyed approximately 45% of the Park, proving the importance of taking fire safety precautions in the natural area.